The most spectacular lakes in South America that you must visit

 The trip also includes a stop by Pumapampa, a large plain with high mountains as a backdrop, and a small colorful pond with bubbling mineral spring, altogether a spectacular scenery for photography.

-But I found the highlight of this stop the giant Puya Raimondi giant plants of the Bromeliaceae family looking like giants pineapples, towering over the plain.
+But I found the highlight of this stop the giant Puya Raimondi giant plants of the Bromeliaceae family looking like giant pineapples, towering over the plain.

 You can purchase the tour from any travel agent in Huaraz or even in your hotel or hostel.
 But you can also prebook it if you want to secure your tour to Pastoruri Glacier.